 When comparing Corona SDK vs SFML, the Slant community recommends Corona SDK for most people.
 In the question“What are the best 2D game engines?”
-Corona SDK is ranked 27th while SFML is ranked 33rd.
+Corona SDK is ranked 24th while SFML is ranked 30th.
+The most important reason people chose Corona SDK is:

 Ranked in these QuestionsQuestion Ranking